Observable. Measurable. Improvable over time.

-outcomes become less predictable.
+outcomes become foreseeable.

-Not because the plan failed.
+Not because the plan got better.

 A transition occurs—